fullerjs/fuller/README.md

     }
 }
 ```
+### Global ###
 You can specify default option in global section, and overide them with command line.

-### Global ###
-    src: relative path to directory with source files
-    dst: relative path to directory where we will build
-    js:  compile js only
-    css: compile css only
-    dev: developer version (no minifing and compressions)
-    verbose: verbose mode

 ### Js ###
     todo